HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 Sustainable choices and optimizations can be made for a website before the development process during the early stages of design and prototyping.
 It is possible to design user experiences that prioritize efficient content from the beginning, while even creating experiences that engage users as active participants in sustainability practices.
 Contrary to moderate belief, all of this can be accomplished while still crafting beautiful, planet-centric web experiences.

-While emissions associated with specific user experience tasks are difficult to quantify, some studies have estimated that consumer device use comprises as much as [52% of a product’s overall digital footprint](https://www.mightybytes.com/blog/where-do-digital-emissions-come-from/).
+While emissions associated with specific user experience tasks are difficult to quantify, some studies have estimated that consumer device use comprises as much as <a hreflang="en" href="https://www.mightybytes.com/blog/where-do-digital-emissions-come-from/">52% of a product’s overall digital footprint</a>.
 Therefore, it stands to reason that optimizing UX for sustainability can significantly reduce a product’s environmental impact.

 #### Designing for Stakeholders

 The most sustainable products are those that retain a clear picture of who stakeholders are, including the non-human ones.
-In doing so, we have products that take both a human-centered and [planet-centered](https://planetcentricdesign.com/) approach during the design process.
+In doing so, we have products that take both a human-centered and <a hreflang="en" href="https://planetcentricdesign.com/">planet-centered</a> approach during the design process.

-Engaging in streamlined practices such as [stakeholder mapping](https://www.mightybytes.com/blog/stakeholder-mapping/) is helpful in identifying an ecosystem of stakeholders and their needs to set a path towards curating an inclusive experience for everyone involved.
+Engaging in streamlined practices such as <a hreflang="en" href="https://www.mightybytes.com/blog/stakeholder-mapping/">stakeholder mapping</a> is helpful in identifying an ecosystem of stakeholders and their needs to set a path towards curating an inclusive experience for everyone involved.
 You’ll be able to use this research to map out opportunities for designing a product that prevents unintended consequences from ignoring the needs of all stakeholders involved (human and non-human).
-This can be taken even further by leveraging intersecting touchpoints to build planet-centric innovation into your [business model](https://www.mightybytes.com/blog/how-to-design-an-impact-business-model/) that aligns with users’ goals.
+This can be taken even further by leveraging intersecting touchpoints to build planet-centric innovation into your <a hreflang="en" href="https://www.mightybytes.com/blog/how-to-design-an-impact-business-model/">business model</a> that aligns with users’ goals.

 #### Optimizing User Journeys

 Crafting strategic user journeys that prioritize helping users achieve their goals in the least amount of steps is an early method for creating a carbon-friendly web experience for your site.
 The less time a user spends navigating your product, overcoming obstacles, and completing their tasks – the less energy, data, and resources are used during their visit.
 Strategies in doing so often include being mindful in the use of images, videos, and visual assets to help drive user engagement and direction.

 This also involves a “less is more” approach by engaging in wasteless design practices that only show content that is necessary to a user at a given time and emphasizing asset choices that deliver the same value.
-These are all things that aid the user in getting what they need faster by avoiding the already surging [attention economy](https://econreview.berkeley.edu/paying-attention-the-attention-economy/) on our devices for each page they visit.
+These are all things that aid the user in getting what they need faster by avoiding the already surging <a hreflang="en" href="https://econreview.berkeley.edu/paying-attention-the-attention-economy/">attention economy</a> on our devices for each page they visit.
 After doing so, it’s best to continue to test and gather user feedback through prototyping and other methods to identify potential pain points that ensure you’re creating the most optimal experience for your users.

 #### Empowering Sustainable Behavior